 Another type of immunotherapy works on checkpoints.
 Think of them as beacons attached to your body's normal cells.
 They help your immune system identify your own cells so it won't go after them.
 Cancer cells can hide behind these checkpoints.
 Inhibitors turn off the checkpoints on cancer cells to help your immune system find them.

 Immunotherapy doesn't work for everyone or for all types of cancer.
-These drugs have been most successful in treating lung cancer, kidney cancer, bladder cancer, head and neck cancers, and Hodgkin's lymphoma.
+These drugs have been successful in treating several cancers including bladder, colorectal, head and neck, kidney, leukemia, lymphoma, melanoma, and stomach.

 Doctors now have several immunotherapy drugs to choose from, and more treatments are in studies.